API

 Example

-# evaluate_js
+# window.evaluate_js

 window.evaluate_js(script, callback=None)

 Execute Javascript code.
 The last evaluated expression is returned.
 If callback function is supplied, then promises are resolved and the callback function is called with the result as a parameter.
 Javascript types are converted to Python types, eg. JS objects to dicts, arrays to lists, undefined to None.
-Note that due implementation limitations the string 'null' will be evaluated to None.
-You must escape \n and \r among other escape sequences if they present in Javascript code.
-Otherwise they get parsed by Python. r'strings' is a recommended way to load Javascript.
-For GTK WebKit2 versions older than 2.22, there is a limit of about ~900 characters for a value returned by evaluate_js.
+Functions are omitted and circular references are converted to the [Circular Reference] string literal. webview.error.JavascriptException is thrown if executed codes raises an error. r-strings is a recommended way to load Javascript.

-# expose
+# window.expose

 Expose a Python function or functions to JS API.
 Functions are exposed as window.pywebview.api.func_name